Tech & Society Week

 3:00 PM – 5:00 PM | “Digital Detention” film screening

-Details: The Center on Privacy & Technology at Georgetown Law hosts a screening of the documentary “Digital Detention.”
+The Center on Privacy & Technology at Georgetown Law hosts a screening of the documentary “Digital Detention.”
 The film unveils a booming industry in the surveillance of immigrants, where GPS monitors and facial recognition apps turn migrants and asylum-seekers into data for profit.
 The film exposes the personal and societal impacts of this new form of control using invasive technologies, highlighting the stories of asylum-seekers living under constant surveillance in Austin, Texas, a city transformed by the tech boom.
 The screening will be followed by a Q&A with Carolina Sanchez-Boe (director and professor at Brown, Paris) and Denise Gilman (visiting professor at Georgetown Law/UT Austin), moderated by Marianna Poyares (The Privacy Center).

 Host: Center on Privacy & Technology